MotazMohd/garage-analysis/README.md

 ### 🔹 7.
 Tool Management
 - Shared and per-garage tools
 - Tool linking to service steps
-- 📄 See `Tasks/ToolManagementModulePlan/` for sprint breakdown
+- 📄 See `Tasks/ToolManagementModulePlan/` for three-sprint roadmap and deliverables

 ### 🔹 8.
 Job Cards & Task Assignment
 - Job creation from services